-SIRIS 8 RELEASE 1-E: The SIRIS 8 environment provides SIRIS 8 users with compatibility between IRIS 80 and DPS 7 systems.
+A fourth set of access methods, the Honeywell File Access System (HFAS), gives full access to files in the format used on Series 200/2000 systems.
+HFAS includes all the features available with BFAS.
+SIRIS 8 RELEASE 1-E: The SIRIS 8 environment provides SIRIS 8 users with compatibility between IRIS 80 and the DPS 7/82.
 It provides for the transfer of applications, files, and operating procedures without conversion.
 Compatibility is ensured for all application programs, at source, object or executable level and for the command language processed on IRIS 80 under SIRIS 8 C 10/VCAM.